ruthdassonneville/starter-hugo-academic/content/publication/article-dassonneville-2021/index.md

 ---
-title: 'Change and continuity in the ideological gender gap a longitudinal analysis of left-right self-placement in OECD countries'
+title: 'Change and continuity in the ideological gender gap'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here